NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 * Many various graphical displays may have an additional `DC` (or `RS`) pin, which is required to be connected to any open digital pin in addition to its `CS` pin.
   * There is often an additional `Reset` (or `RST`) pin that needs either wired to an open digital pin for MCU control, otherwise typically will need hard-tied to a HIGH signal (such as that from `Vcc`) in order for the display to function/turn-on.
   * There is also often an additional `LED` (or `BL`) pin that controls the backlight that can be either optionally wired to an open digital or analog pin for MCU control, otherwise can be hard-tied typically to a HIGH signal (such as that from `Vcc`) in order to stay always-on, or simply left disconnected for device default.
+* Always ensure that the data output pins and data input pins have compatible voltages.

 SPI Devices Supported: SD card modules, NMEA GPS modules, 200x200+ OLED displays, 320x240+ LCD/TFT gfx displays, XPT2046 touchscreens